forthy42/net2o/wiki/get-it.md

 update the repository data and install net2o, so as root enter:

     cat >/etc/apt/sources.list.d/net2o.list <<EOF
-    deb [arch=i386,amd64,armhf,all] http://net2o.de/debian testing main
+    deb [arch=i386,amd64,armhf,armel,powerpc,all] http://net2o.de/debian testing main
     EOF
     wget -O - https://net2o.de/bernd@net2o.de.gpg.asc | apt-key add -
     aptitude update
     aptitude install net2o

-Remove the architectures on the list above which you don't need; on Debian testing, the list is not necessary.
+Remove the architectures on the list above which you don't need; on Debian testing, the list is not necessary, on older versions, the all part is not searched if you don't have that list, then Gforth fails to install the gforth-common part.

-Since net2o requires a way more recent Gforth than in Debian's repository, aptitude may ask you to resolve this; if the first solution doesn't work out, say "n" to get the second solution.

 There are actually three repositories: stable, testing and unstable;
 at the moment, all packages are the same.
-Binaries are available for amd64, i386, and armhf.
+Binaries are available for amd64, i386, powerpc, armel, and armhf.

 Get it for Android
 ------------------